Skip to main content

 Amongst the County Court records held with us there are Bankruptcy papers dating from the late 19th to early 20th century.
 They provide a fascinating insight into the lives of those involved, their circumstances, personal effects, relationships and the challenges that they faced.
 In the first of two blogs, we outline the history of Bankruptcy, with some examples from our archives.

 As early as 1542 the Bankruptcy process was formalised.
 In the Croome archive, belonging to the Coventry family, there are examples of Commissions of Bankruptcy, signed by the Lord Keeper, Thomas Coventry.
-This one dates from the early 17th century.
+The one dates from the early 17th century.

 A Commission of Bankrupt for a Thomas Walters of Liskeard, Cornwall.
 C1638/9 Finding No: 705:73 BA14450/376 which reads: